-Richard Lyons Nursery has both of these trees for sale.
+Richard Lyons Nursery has both of these bromeliads in stock.